 After 38 years at Clo du Val Bernard “retired” but when one has been involved in the wine industry for so long – “retirement” is often just an excuse for a short break.
-With such a lengthy history in the valley, Bernard has cultivated a number of vineyard relationships over the years and was able to secure fruit for the Polaris wines from good vineyards in Oakville, Rutherford and Carneros.
-Today, while not actually making the wine directly – he oversees their winemaking – and plays an active role in some of their source vineyards and certainly their harvest decisions.
+With such a lengthy history in the valley, Bernard has cultivated a number of vineyard relationships over the years and was able to secure fruit for the Heritance wines from good vineyards in Oakville, Rutherford and Carneros.

-The name Polaris is commonly referred to as the north star and ties in well with Bernard’s interest in sailing.
-Two wine brands are currently produced under the Polaris name – Heritance (focusing on Napa fruit) and Nandu – (the name for a bird about the size of an Emu in Argentina) which focuses on Malbec from Mendoza, Argentina.
+Two wine brands were originally produced under the name Polaris – Heritance (focusing on Napa Valley fruit) and Nandu – (the name for a bird about the size of an Emu in Argentina) which focuses on Malbec from Mendoza, Argentina.
+The name Polaris is commonly referred to as the north star and tied in well with Bernard’s interest in sailing.

-Their Napa production currently focuses on two wines, a Sauvignon Blanc and a Cabernet Sauvignon.
-The labels on each wine show three important numbers, 1-9-4 – the 1 for the Portet family, the 9 represents their nine generations of making wine (Bernard’s family has owned vineyard property in France dating to the late 1600’s), and the 4 represents four continents that Bernard has made wine on (Europe, South America, Australia & North America).
+Their Napa production originally focused on two wines, a Sauvignon Blanc and a Cabernet Sauvignon.
+Today they continue to produce both wines but have also added several other Napa Valley wines including several prominent vineyard designate Cabernet Sauvignon and wines from select Napa AVAs.
+The labels on the early Heritance wines originally showed three important numbers, 1-9-4 – 1 for the Portet family, 9 representing their nine generations of making wine (Bernard’s family has owned vineyard property in France dating to the late 1600’s), and 4 represented four continents that Bernard has made wine on (Europe, South America, Australia & North America).

 Bernard believes in “defining a wine label over the years by continuous style” rather than trying to keep up with stylistic trends.
 He strives to produce balanced and elegant wines that are not overly powerful.
 These are wines that have good acidity and lower alcohol levels.
-Polaris wants to showcase a vineyard’s location rather than over-riding terroir, preferring to highlight influences from individual soil types and varietal characteristics.
-One should be able to appreciate where the wine originates from and tell its a Cabernet Sauvignon from other varietals.
+The Heritance wines strive to showcase a vineyard’s location rather than over-riding terroir, preferring to highlight influences from individual soil types and varietal characteristics.
+One should be able to appreciate where the wine originates from and tell it’s a Cabernet Sauvignon from other varietals.

 Production for the Heritance label is currently around 5000 cases with national distribution.
-For more information visit, www.palmbay.com/heritance.htm
+Locally you can find the wines at Calistoga Ranch in Calistoga and Backroom Wines in the city of Napa.
+For more information visit, www.heritancewines.com